 What is most important about these awards is not the recognition they bring, but what they represent.
 Being selected as outstanding contributors in our field means that we are meeting our goal of provide the best possible services to the children and adults we serve.

 May Institute is the first nonprofit human services organization in the country to receive top national honors from the Society for the Advancement of Behavior Analysis (SABA) and the Association for Behavioral and Cognitive Therapies (ABCT).
-The Institute received the Outstanding Training Program Award from ABCT and the Award for Enduring Programmatic Contributions in Behavior Analysis from SABA.
+May Institute received the Outstanding Training Program Award from ABCT and the Award for Enduring Programmatic Contributions in Behavior Analysis from SABA.

 The organization continuously seeks and receives the highest level of program accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF).
 All of May Institute’s programs that have been through the CARF accreditation process have earned three-year accreditation.
 This constitutes one of the largest and most comprehensive accreditations CARF has ever awarded to a network of behavioral programs.

 Since 1978, the organization’s professional staff have published hundreds of peer-reviewed journal articles, book chapters, and books.
 May Institute professionals are active in the dissemination of best practices, and have conducted thousands of invited presentations to international, national, and regional audiences.

 The organization is guided by a Professional Advisory Board that includes leading authorities in the fields of education, developmental disabilities, and behavioral health.
 It maintains active affiliations with more than 50 universities, teaching hospitals, and human service organizations.

-In 2005, the Institute sponsored the initial development of the National Autism Center, May Institute's Center for the Promotion of Evidence-based Practice.
-This nonprofit organization is dedicated to supporting effective, evidence-based treatment approaches for autism.
+In 2005, May Institute sponsored the initial development of the National Autism Center, May Institute's Center for the Promotion of Evidence-based Practice.
+The Center is dedicated to supporting effective, evidence-based treatment approaches for autism.

 Through its APA-accredited internship program, the organization has trained and supervised more than 100 pre-doctoral clinical psychology interns and post-doctoral fellows since 1998.